shrinerb/shrine/doc/creating_storages.md

 ## Download

 Shrine automatically downloads the file to a Tempfile using `#open`.
-However, if you would like to implement your own downloading, you can define `#download` and Shrine will use that instead:
+However, if you would like to do custom downloading, you can define `#download` and Shrine will use that instead:

 ```rb
 class Shrine